spencech/ems-web-app-seat-time/README.md

 Find a [working example of this component here](https://ems-web-app.educationalmediasolutions.com).

-This component starts a session timer that pauses after periods of inactivity or when the containg web browser loses focus (e.g., new tab opened, window minimized etc.)
+This component starts a session timer that pauses after periods of inactivity or when the containing web browser loses focus (e.g., new tab opened, window minimized etc.)

 This library was generated with [Angular CLI](https://github.com/angular/angular-cli) version 13.2.0.